sandeep19k19k/blind-9-75/README.md

 Now that we are speaking about sorting. let me insert key difference b/w 1)sorted(x)  . creates new sorted list .works on any iterable. i.e tuple also

- 2) x.sort()  . in place sorting. no extra space consumption. omnly works on lists.
+ 2) x.sort()  . in place sorting. no extra space consumption. only works on lists.

 Here , this program can be greatly simplified ,if we sort it. i.e sum of 3 values = 0.